Here you can find answers to the most frequently asked questions (FAQ) about UpCloud.

 If you have any questions about the payment methods, please contact us.

 Yes!
-For every new user who signs up using your unique referral code and makes at least the minimum one-time payment, you will receive $50 worth of free credits.
+For every new user who signs up using your unique referral code, makes at least two payments and stays active for a minimum of 28 days, you will receive $50 worth of free credits.
 On top of that, the new user receives a bonus worth $25 credits.
 Read more about the referral program here.

 You can earn bonus credits to your UpCloud account by sharing your unique referral link or code with your friends.
-For every new user who signs up using your referral code and makes at least the minimum one-time payment, you will receive $50 worth of free credits.
-When signing up, the new user also receives a bonus worth of $25 credits.
+For every new qualifying user who signs up using your referral code, you will receive $50 worth of free credits.
+When signing up, the new user also receives a bonus of $25 in credits.
 Read more about the referral program here.

 The Flexible plans let you pick and choose exactly the server specifications you want while the Simple plans offer easy to use, value for money configurations.
 Read more about the plans here.